 Brightwaters is a very small coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 3,170 people and just one neighborhood, Brightwaters is the 459th largest community in New York.
-Brightwaters has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 3,169 people and just one neighborhood, Brightwaters is the 459th largest community in New York.
+Much of the housing stock in Brightwaters was built prior to World War II, making it one of the older and more historic villages in the country.

 Brightwaters home prices are not only among the most expensive in New York, but Brightwaters real estate also consistently ranks among the most expensive in America.

-Brightwaters is a decidedly white-collar village, with fully 91.44% of the workforce employed in white-collar jobs, well above the national average.
+Brightwaters is a decidedly white-collar village, with fully 91.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Brightwaters is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Brightwaters who work in management occupations (17.24%), teaching (16.93%), and sales jobs (10.18%).
+There are especially a lot of people living in Brightwaters who work in teaching (19.04%), management occupations (16.39%), and office and administrative support (9.30%).

 Of important note, Brightwaters is also a village of artists.
 Brightwaters has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Brightwaters’s character.